Managed App Configuration for MDM Settings

 There are a couple of settings not included in an exported list - specifically the SMTP password (for security), the Unique iPad ID, and the Kiosk Name and Unit Name for the Remote Management Server (to prevent accidentally overwriting with the values from the original device).

 If you need to set any of these values through Managed App Configuration, you can either configure all settings manually using the template provided or you can export a settings list and copy and paste the key-value pair for that setting from the template to the configured list.

 To export the settings:

 - Open the Kiosk Pro settings on the iPad that is correctly configured.

-- Scroll down to the Managed App Configuration category and select Export.
+- Scroll down to the Remote Update category and select Remote Settings Control.

 - Select Export & Transfer Current Settings.